Choosing a Bariatric Surgery Procedure

 vary depending on the type of surgery you had.
 You'll need to learn good habits like

 choosing healthy foods and not skipping meals.
-Your healthcare provider or nutritionist
+Your healthcare provider or dietitian

-It's important to have sensible goals about what bariatric surgery might achieve for
+It's important to have sensible goals about what a particular bariatric surgical procedure

-you.
-Some people having bariatric surgery have weight loss that does not meet their
+might achieve for you.
+Some people having bariatric surgery don't lose as much weight

-goals.
-Even if you don't lose all your excess weight, medical issues such as diabetes,
+as they would like.
+Even if you don't lose all your excess weight, medical issues